survivejs/react-book/manuscript/08_building_kanban.md

 ### Defining a `vendor` Entry Point

+While developing the application, we made sure to separate our `dependencies` and `devDependencies`.
+This split will come in handy now.
+It allows us to push `dependencies` to a bundle of its own.
+It is very important you don't have any development related bits, such as Webpack, in that definition as then the build won't work as you might expect.

-To get started, we need to define a `vendor` entry point:
+To get started, we need to define a `vendor` entry point.
+Given *alt-utils* is problematic for this kind of setup, I've simply excluded it from the `vendor` bundle.
+You can use a similar idea with other problematic dependencies.
+Here's the setup:

 **webpack.config.js**